AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Related Work

-\textbf{Dynamic Analysis.} TaintDroid \cite{DBLP:conf/osdi/EnckGCCJMS10} modifies the Dalvik virtual machine to implement the dynamic taint tracking.
+TaintDroid \cite{enck2014taintdroid} modifies the Dalvik virtual machine to implement the dynamic taint tracking.
 AppsPlayground \cite{DBLP:conf/codaspy/RastogiCE13} adopts an improved version of TaintDroid for the dynamic data-flow tracking.
-BOXMATE \cite{jamrozik2016mining} presents an automatic test generation scheme based on BOXIFY \cite{backes2015boxify}. \oursystem does not insert any module inside the OS to track runtime data flows or perform the elaborate path exploration for testing apps; instead, it only logs the target API calls at runtime.
-Therefore, the performance overhead of \oursystem imposed on the device is less than the techniques with heavyweight computations.
+Due to different implementation goals, \oursystem does not insert any module inside the OS to track runtime data flows or perform the elaborate path exploration for testing apps; instead, it only logs the target API calls at runtime.
+Therefore, the performance overhead imposed by \textit{Logging Module} of \oursystem is less than the techniques with heavyweight computations.

-\textbf{Hybrid Analysis.} Pegasus \cite{DBLP:conf/ndss/ChenJDDMMWRS13} designs a model checking mechanism to detect whether the operations in an app is consistent with users' GUI-based interactions, and also performs dynamic analysis to deal with possible Java reflection cases.
-AppIntent \cite{DBLP:conf/ccs/YangYZGNW13} applies static analysis to identify the possible execution paths leading to sensitive data transmission and lets human analysts determine whether the transmission is user-intended according to the results of the dynamic analysis platform.
-AppAudit \cite{DBLP:conf/sp/XiaGLQL15} proposes an efficient analysis framework with less time and memory compared with AppIntent and FlowDroid.
-Harvester \cite{rasthofer2016harvesting} supports dynamically executing the specified code paths for getting the runtime value of reflection after performing code slicing.
-JITANA \cite{tsutano2019jitana} presents a hybrid Android program analysis framework for analyzing inter-app communications, dynamic code loading, \etc

-The aim of our effort is different from the techniques mentioned above, so the results produced by \oursystem and them achieve distinct effects.
-Specifically, the aforementioned techniques perform dynamic analysis to capture runtime information for helping static analysis handle more malicious cases.
-In comparison, we aim to help analysts reveal contexutal information in real-time app behaviors and understand what has happened during app usage on the device.
-Therefore, the results of \oursystem's static analysis are used to complement the missing information within the runtime logs.
-Furthermore, \oursystem can help to complement the existing analysis tools for generating more accurate results.
+AppAngio adopts a standard logging technique that is similar to Quire \cite{dietz2011quire} and Compact \cite{wang2014compac}, while the implementation goals of the three tools are different, which makes that the tools process the logged information differently.
+Specifically, AppAngio aims to reveal contextual information in Android app behaviors.
+Therefore, it links the logged API callsites orderly on the app’s CFG based on the difference of the call stack information (\ie, \textit{Csi}) between successive log records.
+In comparison, Quire aims to address the privilege escalation problems across different apps, so it leverages \textit{Csi} to reason about the provenance of sensitive operations before granting access to the requesting app.
+Compac aims to achieve a fine-grained access control at app's component level, so it uses \textit{Csi} to extract Java package call chain at runtime.